Gifts and invitations

 Practical case 1

 Your Region's gift policy allows employees to accept promotional gifts valued at less than a certain amount.
-A supplier offers you, as a buyer, a beautiful crystal decanter personalized with the company’s logo, the value of which could exceed the amount authorized by the gift policy.
+A supplier offers you, as a buyer, a beautiful headphone personalized with the company’s logo, the value of which could exceed the amount authorized by the gift policy.
 You don't want to offend the supplier; can you accept this gift?

 Practical case 2